japhir/LittleBookofRBayesianStatistics/src/bayesianstats.rst

 |image1|

-Note that in the command above we use the "dbeta()" function to specify that the density of a Beta(52.22,9.52105105105105) distribution.
+Note that in the command above we use the "dbeta()" function to specify the density of a Beta(52.22,9.52105105105105) distribution.

 We can see from the picture of the density for a Beta(52.22,9.52105105105105) distribution